mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/job-support/spooler.md

 ### GetNewFilePath([String](https://docs.microsoft.com/en-us/dotnet/api/system.string))

-Gets the file path for a new spool file to be produced by proviced the printer file name.
+Gets the file path for a new spool file to be produced by the printer file name.

 ```cs
 GetNewFilePath(String printerFile);